100+ Best Things to do in LA | The Ultimate Bucket List

 One of those secret places in Los Angeles that is a favorite with locals, Galco’s Soda Pop Stop is where you’ll find every flavor of soda imaginable.

 And when I say every flavor imaginable, I’m not exaggerating – there are 600 flavors to choose from in this one store.
 The store has been family owned and operated for over 100 years, and it’s the perfect spot to stop in at for a refreshing soda pop on a hot day.

 If you’ve been in California for a hot minute, you probably know that In-N-Out is a big deal here.
 The best way to offend a Californian is to claim you like Shake Shack more than In-N-Out.
 Please just don’t.

-We take our beloved In-N-Out seriously here, it's an essential stop on any California road trip, so it's no surprise that The Original In-N-Out is a LA attraction in its own right.
-It has been serving burgers since 1948 and is still a working restaurant in Baldwin Park.
+We take our beloved In-N-Out seriously here, it’s an essential stop on any California road trip, so it’s no surprise that The Original In-N-Out is a LA attraction in its own right.
+It has been serving burgers since 1948 and it’s still a working restaurant in Baldwin Park.

 Watts Towers Arts Center

 The Watts Towers Arts Center is the masterpiece of Sabato Rodia, who spent 33 years creating the 17 interconnected sculptural towers that still exist at the center today.
 It’s the world’s largest single construction created by one individual.

 Public guided tours of the towers happen on Thursday, Friday, and Saturday from 10:30 am to 3 pm and Sunday from 12:30 pm to 3 pm.
 There are no tours on rainy days, but don’t worry, rainy days are pretty unusual in Los Angeles anyway.

 Electric Dusk Drive-In